Objectives of the call

-- A more elaborate description of the project in terms of objectives, general artistic concept, implementation and target group(s),
+- A detailed description of the project in terms of objectives, general artistic concept, implementation and target group(s);

 - A copy of the body’s articles of association;

-Optional documents: activity reports, presentation brochures, newsletters, press kits or articles, video links, etc.
+Optional documents: presentation brochures, newsletters, press kits or articles, video links, etc.

 Failure to provide the requested supporting documents shall be considered as a ground for inadmissibility.
 On the basis of the documents sent, it is up to Fondation Sommer to examine the administrative admissibility of the application before forwarding it to the Selection Committee.

 The decision of the Selection Committee is final and cannot be appealed.